jweaver72/EGZUMMER-WIKI/Menu.md

 # Hidden menu

-Hidden menu is accessed by holding `PTT` + `SIDE BUTTON 1` while turning on the radio
+Hidden menu is activated by holding `PTT` + `SIDE BUTTON 1` while turning on the radio and than Release All Keys.

 61. `F Lock` - sets the frequency band plan for certain area
 1. `Tx 200` - enables TX on 200MHz